Coko-Foundation/ketty/docs/docs/userGuide/03-The Producer/04-collaborate.md

 ---
-title: 'Share and collaborate on a book'
+title: 'Collaborate on a book'
 ---

-## Share your book
+## Share your book with collaborators

 In the top-right of the Producer page, you will find the ‘Share’ button, this will open the modal to add collaborators.